Pika-Software/gmsv_async_postgres/README.md

 Besides binary module you'll probably need to add [`async_postgres.lua`][lua module] to your project.

 ## Features
-* Fully asynchronous, yet allows to wait a query to finish
+* Fully asynchronous, yet allows to wait for a query to finish
 * Provides full simplified [libpq] interface
-* Simple, robust and efficient
+* Simple, robust, and efficient
 * Flexible [lua module] which extends functionality
-* [Type friendly][LuaLS] [lua module] with documentatio
+* [Type friendly][LuaLS] [lua module] with documentation

 ## Installation
 1. Go to [releases](https://github.com/Pika-Software/gmsv_async_postgres/releases)
 2. Download `async_postgres.lua` and `gmsv_async_postgres_xxx.dll` files
 > [!NOTE]
-> If are unsure which binary to download, you can run this command inside console of your server
+> If you are unsure which binary to download, you can run this command inside the console of your server
 > ```lua
 > lua_run print("gmsv_async_postgres_" .. (system.IsWindows() and "win" or system.IsOSX() and "osx" or "linux") .. (jit.arch == "x64" and "64" or not system.IsLinux() and "32" or "") .. ".dll")
 > ```
-3. Put `gmsv_async_postgres_xxx.dll` inside `garrysmod/lua/bin/` folder (if folder does not exists, create it)
+3. Put `gmsv_async_postgres_xxx.dll` inside the `garrysmod/lua/bin/` folder (if the folder does not exist, create it)
 4. Put `async_postgres.lua` inside `garrysmod/lua/autorun/server/` or inside your project folder
 5. Profit 🎉

 ## Caveats
-* when `queryParams` is used and parameters is `string`, then string will be sent as bytes!<br>
+* When `queryParams` is used and the parameter is `string`, then the string will be sent as bytes!<br>
-    You'll need to convert numbers **exclipitly** to `number` type, otherwise PostgreSQL will interpent parameter as binary integer, and will return error or unexpected results may happend.
+    You'll need to convert numbers **explicitly** to the `number` type, otherwise PostgreSQL will interpret the parameter as a binary integer, and will return an error or unexpected results may happen.

 * Result rows are returned as strings, you'll need to convert them to numbers if needed.
-* You'll need to use `Client:unescapeBytea(...)` to convert bytea data to string from reuslt.
+* You'll need to use `Client:unescapeBytea(...)` to convert bytea data to string from the result.

 ## Usage
 `async_postgres.Client` usage example